-What Is the Difference Between an Insurance Adjuster and a Lawyer?
+What Is a Public Adjuster: The Difference Between an Insurance Adjuster and Lawyer

-When you make a home insurance claim after a fire or flood, the insurer will send an insurance claims adjuster to evaluate the details.
-Their main job is to evaluate and verify the extent of the loss.
+When you make a home insurance claim after a fire or flood, the insurer will send an insurance adjuster to handle the claim.
+Their main job is to evaluate and verify the details of your home fire insurance coverage.
 This involves:

-- Getting reports and estimates from engineers and contractors with regards to the extent of the structural damage;
+- Evaluating the extent of the structural damage;

 - Asking for proof of the value of personal belongings lost to fire or flood; and

-The insurance claims adjuster either works directly for the insurer or they are an independent contractor hired by the insurer.
-It’s important to note that the insurance claims adjuster works towards the best interests of the insurance company, and the company has a vested interest in reducing the size of their settlement on any given claim.
+The insurance claims adjuster is either an employee of the insurer or an independent insurance adjuster hired by the insurer.
+It’s important to note that an insurance adjuster works toward the best interests of the insurance company, and the company has a vested interest in reducing the size of the settlement on any given claim.

 What Is a Public Adjuster?